APPLICATION DETAILS COMING SOON!

 TO APPLY

-Applications to The 65th Winter Park Sidewalk Art Festival will be available through ZAPP at www.zapplication.org between Tuesday, August 1 and Monday, September 25, 2023, Midnight, EST. Screening order is established by the date your completed application is marked "Received" in ZAPP within your media category.
+Applications to The 67th Winter Park Sidewalk Art Festival will be available through ZAPP at https://www.zapplication.org/event-info.php?ID=13546 between Friday, August 1 and Tuesday, September 23, 2025, Midnight, EST. Screening order is established by the date your completed application is marked “Received” in ZAPP within your medium category.
 Artists may apply only once in a category and in a maximum of three (3) different categories but only if the work is substantially different in medium and technique.

 IMAGES